ringcentral/engage-voice-api-docs/docs/dialing/index.md

 <img class="img-fluid" width="100%" src="../images/dialing-components.png">

-Outbound calling activities can be planned and managed effectively using Engage Voice dialing components.
+Outbound calling activities can be planned and managed effectively using RingCX dialing components.
 They are not only helping a business determine objectives of outbound calls, but also ensure high agent performance, great customer service and deliver quality reports.

 -   Dialing groups determine the dialing mode - this is the "How" a call will be made.